zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/create-kitties.md

 - A value of type `Kitty<T::Hash, T::Balance>`.

 :::tip Your turn!
-Use the storage items outlined above to help you finish writing the remaining storage items.
+Copy the code snippet above to replace line ACTION #9.
+Then, use the storage items outlined in section 3A to help you finish writing the remaining storage items.
 Follow the same pattern we used for `Nonce` and `Kitties` &mdash; just remember what type each item is meant to store!

-**HINT**: Remember to include a getter function for each storage item &mdash; except those handling indices) .
+**HINT**: Remember to include a getter function for each storage item &mdash; except those handling indices.
+This will help you think about what each storage item is intended for.
 :::

 Assuming you've finished implementing all of your storage items, now's a good time to check that your pallet compiles correctly: